flare-foundation/docs/docs/tech/glossary.md

 Delegate { #delegate }
 : To assign a duty to someone else, so they do it for you.
 On the Flare network, an address can delegate any fraction of the votes associated with the tokens it holds to another address, for the purpose of [FTSO](#ftso) weighting or governance participation.
 Note that no tokens are transferred.

+ERC-20 { #erc20 }
+: The Ethereum Request for Comments 20, proposed in November 2015, is an Ethereum token standard that implements an API for tokens within smart contracts.
+It is a standard for fungible (exchangeable) tokens, which have a property that makes each token exactly the same (in type and value) as another token.
+For example, an ERC-20 token acts just like Ethereum's ETH token, meaning that 1 token is and will always be equal to all the other tokens.
+[Read more...](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)

 EVM { #evm }
 : The Ethereum Virtual Machine allows executing smart contracts on the Ethereum network, regardless of the kind of computer that executes it.
 Multiple blockchain networks, including Flare, support EVM contracts.
 [Read more...](https://ethereum.org/en/developers/docs/evm/)